sandialabs/chama/documentation/impact.rst

 Impact assessment
 =================
-Impact assessment extracts the **impact** if a particular sensor detects a particular scenario.
+Impact assessment extracts the **impact** of a particular sensor detecting a particular scenario.
 Impact can be measured using a variety of metrics such as time to detection, population impacted, or volume of contaminant released before detection.
-In addition, these impact metrics can be used to define when a sensor covers a particular scenario or geographical area for use in coverage-based optimization formulations.
+Additionally, these impact metrics can be used to define when a sensor covers a particular scenario for use in coverage-based optimization formulations.

-The :mod:`chama.impact` module converts information about the signal and sensors, described in the :ref:`simulation` and :ref:`sensors` sections, into the input needed for the sensor placement optimization solvers described in the :ref:`optimization` section.
+The :mod:`chama.impact` module converts information about the signal and sensors, described in the :ref:`simulation` and :ref:`sensors` sections, into the input needed for the sensor placement optimization formulations described in the :ref:`optimization` section.
 Impact assessment starts by extracting the times when each sensor detects a scenario.
-After that, the :mod:`chama.impact` module contains a collection of functions that convert detection times into other impact metrics used in the :py:class:`ImpactSolver<chama.optimize.ImpactSolver>` or coverage-based formats used in the :py:class:`CoverageSolver<chama.optimize.CoverageSolver>`.
+After that, detection times can be converted into other impact metrics used in the :ref:`impactform` or coverage-based formats used in the :ref:`coverageform`.

 Extract detection times
 -----------------------
-In general, detection depends on the scenario environmental conditions, sensor location, and sensor operating parameters.
+The ability for a sensor to detect a scenario depends on several factors, including the scenario environmental conditions, sensor location, and sensor operating parameters.
 While some scenarios might be detected multiple times by a single sensor, other scenarios can go undetected by all sensors.

-The following example demonstrates how to extract detection times using the :py:meth:`extract_detection_times<chama.impact.extract_detection_times>` function, a predefined signal, and a set of predefined sensors.
+The following example demonstrates how to extract detection times using a predefined signal, and a set of predefined sensors.

 Obtain a signal DataFrame and group sensors (defined in the :ref:`sensors` section) in a dictionary: